• Skip to primary navigation

 golden brown panko-crusted cheese-filled mushroom burger on a homemade super squishy potato sesame and poppyseed bun with shredded lettuce on the bottom bun, and a baby pickle with a toothpick on top

-Sausage + Mushroom Maccheroni Pasta in the pot looking scrumptious and glistening
+Sausage and Mushroom Maccheroni Pasta in the pot looking scrumptious and glistening

 steamed black Sardinian mussels with bits of sausage and mushrooms and diced tomatoes in a white wine broth in a white bowl (top down view)